shinault/rater/README.md

 The function `kendall` computes a modification of the Kendall τ coefficient.

+The function `od` creates ranking for offense, defense, and a combined total rating.
+This method is flexible.
+You can obtain offense and defense ratings for any facet of the competition in question.

 Plots for comparing two ranking lists are provided by `rankplots`.